 Medical amnesty encourages students to seek medical attention for themselves or a fellow student suffering from an alcohol or other drug overdose or medical emergency.
 This policy encourages students to call for medical assistance by removing the threat of campus judicial repercussions.
 However, the student in need will still participate in mandated substance abuse education and treatment services.
 The health protection strategies will not shield students from disciplinary action when other rules or codes of conduct have been violated.
 Students will still be subject to legal consequences for violating other college codes of conduct and state/federal laws.

 The use and abuse of alcohol and other drugs may have a negative effect on one's school or work performance and personal relationships.
 Some common health risks include: addiction; damage to the liver or heart; birth defects; accidents as a result of impaired judgment; and sexual assault or sexually transmitted disease.
-Contact the Campus Director, or the College counselor, (800) 231-2391, extension 7423, for answers to questions and help regarding drug and alcohol abuse problems.
+Contact the Campus Director or visit the Columbia College Counseling Services Helpful Resources page for answers to questions and help regarding drug and alcohol abuse problems.

 For more information on drug and alcohol policies, please visit the Student Affairs Policies and Procedures page.
-This information can also be found in Columbia College’s Day Undergraduate Catalog, Day Graduate Studies Catalog, Division of Adult Higher Education Undergraduate Catalog, or Division of Adult Higher Education Graduate Studies Catalog.
-Counseling services are available to students and staff.
-Students and staff that have access to Columbia College main campus can receive counseling.
-If the student or employee cannot get to the main campus, Counseling Services will work with with their campus to find counseling services in their local community.
-Please visit Columbia College's Counseling Services page for more information.
+This information can also be found in Columbia College’s Academic Catalogs.
+Counseling is available to enrolled students who have access to Columbia College main campus.
+If the student cannot get to the main campus, Counseling Services will work with their campus to find counseling services in their local community.
+Please visit Columbia College's Counseling Services page for online resources and information.